Flat Rate $4.99 Shipping on All Orders. Free Shipping on orders $99+.

-When spilling something inside a vehicle, it doesn't just make the interior look awful but also may cause a bad odor.
+If something spills inside a vehicle, it doesn't just make the interior look awful but also may leave a bad odor.
 Cleaning fabric seats may be seem tedious due to the sensitive material.
 Fabric seats may be cleaned using a drill and a Chemical Guys Drill Attachment Brush.
 It will be quick and easy and no stain will stand a chance against you.

 The key to cleaning seats the proper way is knowing what material you are working with.
 Some seats may be a lot more sensitive than others, such as perforated seats.
-Perforated seat should not be over saturated and be treated with caution.
+Perforated seat should not be over saturated and must be treated with caution.
 We recommend cleaning fabric seats with Fabric Clean.
-Chemical Guys Fabric Clean is a upholstery shampoo that removes stubborn stains from carpets and seats.
-Chemical Guys manufactures 3 different types of brushes with different types or nylon bristles to attack any stain.
-The Red Brush is for Heavy Duty, Yellow is Medium Duty and the Gray one is for light superficial stains.
+Chemical Guys Fabric Clean is an upholstery shampoo that removes stubborn stains from carpets and seats.
+Chemical Guys manufactures 3 different types of brushes with different types of nylon bristles to attack any stain.
+The Red Brush is for Heavy Duty, Yellow is Medium Duty and the Gray one is for light, superficial stains.
 Now it’s time for cleaning!

 Remove all large items from interior.
-With smaller items, we recommend placing them in a plastic bag and store in a safe place.
+With smaller items, we recommend placing them in a plastic bag and storing them in a safe place.
 Then, you may begin vacuuming the interior of the vehicle.

-Once the vehicle has all large items out of the interior.
-Continue with the vacuum step.
-Vacuuming is a key step when it comes to removing stains from fabric seats because it is pick up all loose dirt and debris from the surface.
+Once the vehicle has all large items out of the interior, continue with the vacuum step.
+Vacuuming is a key step when it comes to removing stains from fabric seats because it picks up all loose dirt and debris from the surface.

 15 - 25 minutes

 Start off by analyzing the stain or grime on the fabric to tell which Nifty Brush you will need.
 If the stain is superficial, use the black Standard Nifty Interior Detail Brush.
 If the stain is super heavy, we recommend the yellow bristle Heavy Duty Nifty Interior Detail Brush.